 - Nomination letter (2 pages max) written by the nominator describing the specific ways the nominee has contributed to the ends above;

 - Letter of support (2 pages max) written by someone other than the nominator.
-This referee does not necessarily need to be employed at Duke University of affiliated with the DMC;
+This referee does not necessarily need to be employed at Duke University or affiliated with the DMC;

 - The nominee’s full CV.

-These items must be collated into a single PDF and submitted by email to Patricia Massard <firstname.lastname@example.org> by the deadline shown above.
-Received nomination packages will be reviewed by committee and selected awardees will be recognized in late January 2021 with a certificate and $500 discretionary funds.
+These items must be collated into a single PDF and submitted by email to Cindy Wicker <firstname.lastname@example.org>. by the deadline shown above.
+Received nomination packages will be reviewed by a committee of DMC faculty and selected awardees will be recognized in January 2022 with a certificate and $500 discretionary funds.
 We anticipate making 1-2 awards in this cycle.

-If you have questions about the DMC Diversity Matters Award, please contact Patricia Massard <email@example.com>.
+If you have questions about the DMC Diversity Matters Award, please contact Cindy Wicker <email@example.com>.